cennznet/cennznet/ethy-gadget/README.md

 # ETHY setup
 Essential:
-- Check multiple claims in a block are supported
+- handle validator set force era
 - Check the double spend 'bucketing' solution works
-- Only update validator set proofs on a new era, not just session key changes
+- Test we can query proofs from fullnodes ✅
-- TODO: what happens to validator set IDs on force era?
+- Check multiple claims in a block are supported  ✅
-    - easy way is to suspend bridge until next true era
+- Only update validator set proofs on a new era, not just session key changes  ✅
 - Manage proofs in-flight on change? i.e pause proof requests for 1 session ~10 minutes ✅
 - Distinguish validator set proof change (runtime log event w Id when proof requested)(?) ✅